istio/istio.io/_docs/tasks/security/per-service-mtls.md

 For a quick test, run `kubectl edit svc httpbin` and add the annotations above ( or you can edit the original httpbin.yaml file and re-apply it).
 After the change is applied, request from sleep.legacy should now success, as the result of mTLS was dropped.

+Note:

-Note: the annotations can be used in the opposite direction, i.e enable mTLS for a service, simply by using annotation value  `MUTUAL_TLS`, instead of `NONE`.
+* The annotations can be used in the opposite direction, i.e enable mTLS for a service, simply by using annotation value  `MUTUAL_TLS`, instead of `NONE`.
+People can use this option to enable mTLS on selected services instead of enable it for the whole mesh.

+* Annotations can also be used for a (server) service that *does not have sidecar*, to instruct Istio do not apply mTLS for the client when making a call to that service.
+In fact, if a system has some services that are not managed by Istio (i.e without sidecar), this is a recommended solution to fix communication problem with those services.

 ## Disable mutual TLS authentication for control services.